AdobeDocs/control-panel.en/help/subdomains-certificates/using/delegate-ssl.md

 >[!NOTE]
 >
 >Adobe managed SSL is a cost-free feature that is available to users at no charge.
+Delegating the certificate of a subdomain to Adobe is transparent and has no impact on your campaigns and the deliverability.
+[Learn more on SSL certificates management](monitoring-ssl-certificates.md#management)

 ## Delegate new subdomains' SSL certificates {#new}